Adroiti/docs-for-code-review-tools/RuboCop/Performance-FlatMap.md

 ## Description

-This cop is used to identify usages of slow array flattening.
+This rule is used to identify usages of slow array flattening.

-### Example
+## Examples

 ```ruby
 # bad